foreveryone1/ObsidianNotes/Resources/bestiary/other settings/Obzedat Ghost.md

 >|:---:|:---:|:---:|:---:|:---:|:---:|
 >|10 (+0)|10 (+0)|13 (+1)|18 (+4)|20 (+5)|17 (+3)|
 >___
->- **Saving Throws** Int +7, Wis +8
+>- **Saving Throws**
+>	 - Int +7, Wis +8
+>- **Skills**
->- **Skills** Insight +8, Perception +8
+>	 - Insight +8, Perception +8
->- **Damage Resistances** acid, cold, fire, lightning, thunder; bludgeoning, piercing, and slashing from nonmagical attacks
+>- **Damage Resistances**
+>	 - acid, cold, fire, lightning, thunder; bludgeoning, piercing, and slashing from nonmagical attacks
->- **Damage Immunities** necrotic, poison
+>- **Damage Immunities**
+>	 - necrotic, poison
->- **Condition Immunities** charmed, exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained
+>- **Condition Immunities**
+>	 - charmed, exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained
+>- **Senses**
->- **Senses** darkvision 60 ft., passive Perception 18
+>	 - darkvision 60 ft., passive Perception 18
->- **Languages** Common
+>- **Languages**
+>	 - Common
+>
->- #cr8 (3,900 XP)
+> #cr8 (3,900 XP)
 >___
 >***Council of Five.*** The ghost has a trait based on who it is, as shown below:
->- **Enezesku: Enfeebling Ray.** Enezesku's Innate Spellcasting trait includes ray of enfeeblement, which he can cast at will.
+>- **Enezesku: Enfeebling Ray**
+>	- Enezesku's Innate Spellcasting trait includes ray of enfeeblement, which he can cast at will.
 >
->- **Fautomni: Undead Fortitude.** If damage reduces Fautomni to 0 hit points, he must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
+>- **Fautomni: Undead Fortitude**
+>	- If damage reduces Fautomni to 0 hit points, he must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, Fautomni drops to 1 hit point instead.
 >
->- **Karlov: Unnatural Vigor.** When Karlov regains hit points, he has advantage on attack rolls he makes on his next turn.
+>- **Karlov: Unnatural Vigor**
+>	- When Karlov regains hit points, he has advantage on attack rolls he makes on his next turn.
 >
+>- **Vuliev: Teleportation**
->- **Vuliev: Teleportation.** Vuliev's Innate Spellcasting trait includes misty step, which he can cast at will.
+>	- Vuliev's Innate Spellcasting trait includes misty step, which he can cast at will.
 >
->- **Xil Xaxosz: Lingering Spite.** When Xil Xaxosz is reduced to 0 hit points, his incorporeal form explodes in a burst of necrotic energy.
+>- **Xil Xaxosz: Lingering Spite**
+>	- When Xil Xaxosz is reduced to 0 hit points, his incorporeal form explodes in a burst of necrotic energy.
 Each creature within 5 feet of him must make a DC 16 Constitution saving throw, taking 14 (4d6) necrotic damage on a failed save, or half as much damage on a successful one.
 >
 >
 >***Ethereal Sight.*** The ghost can see 60 feet into the Ethereal Plane when it is on the Material Plane, and vice versa.